Białystok: Urban layout

 Białystok is roughly circular, centered around the Central market square and Branicki Palace.
 The decisive influence on the development of the city was exerted by natural and human factors - the course of roads, the Biała and its tributaries and the layout of railway lines.
 The choice of land for the construction of the factory was also determined by the price of the plot.
 The layout of the city, in accordance with the 18th century palace and park layout, emphasizing the magnificence of the residence, hindered the development of the city in width.
-Two railway lines: Białystok-Suwałki and Białystok-Słonim, separated its northern and eastern parts from the rest of the city: Dziesięciny, Wygoda, Zacisze, Pieczurki.
+Two railway lines: Białystok-Suwałki and Białystok-Słonim, separated its northern and eastern parts from the rest of the city: Dziesięciny, Wygoda, Zacisze and Pieczurki.
 Originally, the city's territory was about 50 hectares.
 In its early days Białystok was located at the intersection of two local roads and had two most important monuments: a church (with the current brick church from 1626) with an accompanying market square and a Gothic castle owned by the noble Wiesiołowski family, the former owners of the town.
 The project which was aimed at rebuilding the layout of the city was initiated by Stefan Mikołaj Branicki at the end of the 17th and early 18th centuries.
 He established a new market (Nowy Rynek) (part of the western side of Kosciuszki Square with the town hall, located on the western side of Sienkiewicza Street).
 The route leading towards Suraż was moved to a new location (today's Suraska Street) forming straight road section ending in the southern corner of the market square and creating a new viewing corridor.
 This design decision made it possible to erect new buildings so that the old part of the settlement and the Jewish quarter were no longer visible.
 The second viewing corridor was created by shifting the existing route leading towards Choroszcz to the northern corner of the market square.